Instant erection pills: are they safe and effective?

 Instant erection pills—also advertised as fast-acting male enhancement pills—are over-the-counter (OTC) supplements that claim to enhance your sex life.
 They might promise to give you harder erections, help you last longer in bed, make your penis bigger, boost your sexual confidence, or some combination of these effects.

 Their marketing can often contribute to confusion between these products and the proven treatments approved by the US Food and Drug Administration (FDA), such as Viagra (sildenafil) and Cialis (tadalafil).
-So, it can be easy to assume that they’re all equally effective.
+So, it can be easy to assume they’re all equally effective.
 There’s only one problem: They’re not.

 Viagra Important Safety Information: Read more about serious warnings and safety info.